gulbahar04/MLRP-KG-Landslide/README.md

 - Week 1: Basic knowledge graph concept and model explanation
 - Week 2: Baseline vs Improved Model (Logistic Regression vs GBDT + Feature Interaction).

+In week 2, the Kaggle Landslide Dataset was used to compare two models:

+- Baseline Model: Logistic Regression
+- Improved Model: GBDT + Feature Interaction

+The improved model was designed to capture feature relationships and achieved better overall performance compared to the baseline.